Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/demos/ldes-server-caching/README.md

 ## Test Setup
 To demonstrate the above features we use a number of Docker containers as part of a [context](./docker-compose.yml), more specific an LDES Server with a MongoDB for its storage and an nginx [configured](./nginx.conf) to show the cacheability capabilities.

-The Docker compose context is setup to require a minimal set of settings.
-You need to copy the default environment [file](./setup-caching.env) to a user file (i.e. `user.env`) so you can configure these required settings and optionally change some other settings to tailor the systems to your needs.
+The Docker compose context is setup to require no custom settings.
+If needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
+If you do, you need to add ` --env-file user.env` to each `docker compose` command.

-Required settings:
-* MONGODB_DATA_FOLDER (local directory for storing the mongoDB database)

-You can also change the following optional settings to tune the LDES Server as you see fit:
 * COLLECTION_NAME (base URL for ingesting/serving the collection, default: `mobility-hindrances`)
 * VIEW_NAME (name of the view, used for serving the view, default: `by-time`)
 * MEMBER_LIMIT (maximum number of members per fragment, default: `2`)